 If you buy your ticket for the London Dungeon from the link above and also want to visit the London Eye make sure you buy the London Big Ticket for 2 Attractions, you get a bit of a discount.

 Head back across the Westminster bridge towards the Palace of Westminster, home of the British Parliament, buy your tickets for a tour here – Tours of Parliament.

-Across Parliament Square you will see Westminster Abbey, which is over 1000 years old and has held Royal Weddings and Coronations since 1066.
+Across Parliament Square you will see Westminster Abbey.
+Westminster Abbey is over 1000 years old and has held Royal Weddings and Coronations since 1066.
 You need to pay to enter and tickets can be bought in advance here – Westminster Abbey While you’re here consider a lunch stop at Cellarium Cafe.

 Walk back through Parliament Square, past the statue of Churchill, you should head down Whitehall next.
 First you will see the Cenotaph, the site of the annual National Service of Remembrance.
 Steps further along the street you will find the entrance to Downing Street, number 10 is home of the Prime Minister of the United Kingdom.
 You cannot enter the street and it is guarded but it’s worth a quick look from the entrance.
 The next stop along Whitehall should be Horse Guards Parade.
 You will arrive at the front of Horse Guards, you can see the Dismounting Ceremony here if you arrive on time, it starts everyday at 16.00.

 At the end of Whitehall is Trafalgar Square, with Nelson’s Column at its centre.
 Years ago you would find people jumping in the pools here and feeding the pigeons – this isn’t done anymore.
 Don’t miss your photo opportunity to get your picture taken with the huge lions.